The Data Lab

 Scotland’s innovation centre for data and AI

-We help companies, organisations and individuals capitalise on the opportunities that exist within the field of data science — working with them to grow their operations, develop innovative new projects and ensure they have the data skills needed for the future.
+We help companies, organisations and individuals capitalise on the opportunities that exist within data and AI — working with them to grow their operations, develop innovative new projects and ensure they have the data and AI skills needed for the future.

 What we do

-Our purpose is to change lives and make Scotland a more productive and sustainable place by transforming the way we use data.
+Our purpose is to change lives and make Scotland a more productive and sustainable place by transforming the way we use data and AI.
 We are helping to create a highly skilled workforce and a closely connected business, academic and public sector community.
 Our aim is to turn Scotland into a thriving, data-driven economy.

-We provide a wide range of learning opportunities for students who want to enhance their understanding of data science, and get the data qualifications they need to move forward.
+We provide a wide range of learning opportunities for students who want to enhance their understanding of data science, and get the data and AI qualifications they need to move forward.

-We give companies and organisations the practical skills and hands-on experience they need to reap the benefits of the latest data-science thinking.
+We give companies and organisations the practical skills and hands-on experience they need to reap the benefits of the latest thinking and innovations.

 We help Scotland’s workforce to build the industry-ready skills they need to tackle tomorrow’s challenges and apply the latest developments in data science and AI.